Lairet River: History

 On 14 September 1535, the river was seen for the first time by French explorer Jacques Cartier.
 Cartier and his crew overwinter at the confluence of the Lairet River and the Saint-Charles River, near the village St. Lawrence Iroquoians of Stadaconé.
 In New France, the name of the river appeared for the first time on a document in 1626 (designated "Rivière de Lairet" in 1637 and "Rivière de Larray" in 1685).
 The Jesuits also used the name "Jacques-Cartier river" in 1651, probably in connection with the Jacques-Cartier fort, a Jesuit residence built at the mouth of the river from 1625.
 Jean-Baptiste Larue used the toponym "Rivière à la Rez" in 1821.
-Until XXth, the course of the river retains its natural state and crosses agricultural land.
+Until the 20th century, the course of the river retained its natural state and crossed agricultural land.

-The industrialization of Limoilou reveals several industries and institutions near the Lairet river in the first half of XXth Century.
-In this urbanized segment, the river gradually becomes an open sewer.
-In addition, the winding course is an obstacle in the construction of grid lines streets.
-The pipeline is requested by different owners.
-On 15 March 1960, the member for Québec-Est, Armand Maltais, announced the start of work on pipeline from the river.
+The industrialization of Limoilou created several industries and institutions near the Lairet river in the first half of XXth Century.
+In this urbanized segment, the river gradually became an open sewer.
+In addition, the winding course was an obstacle in the construction of streets following the grid plan.
+Piping the river was requested by different owners.
+On 15 March 1960, the MP for Québec-Est, Armand Maltais, announced the start of work on pipeline from the river.
 This work will take place in three phases (1960, 1965 and 1967).
 Finally, the river is channeled to its mouth with the Saint-Charles River passing under the Cartier-Brébeuf National Historic Site.
 This work then became part of the concreting of the banks of the Saint-Charles river, which was completed in the 1970s.